marcelarie/sass-instagram-clone/README.md

     text-decoration: none
 ```

-With the syntax of SCSS will be like this:
+With the syntax of Scss will be like this:

 ```scss
 nav {